billy childish • the uncorrected • definitive selection • woodcuts by bill hamper

 LAST FEW COPIES

-* * * Please remember to choose your postal region from the Paypal drop-down box * * *
+* * * Please remember to choose your postal region from the Paypal drop-down box as per example below * * *

 £12 plus shipping